Head of School

 Head of Lower School

 Prior to joining Léman, Dr. Maraia was a curriculum consultant and staff developer at the Teachers College Reading and Writing Project at Columbia University where he consulted in private and public schools across New York City, the United States, and around the world.
 Previously, Dr. Maraia taught English at the Clinton School for Writers and Artists.
-He is a frequent presenter at national conferences and universities on curriculum and instruction.
+He is a frequent presenter at national conferences and universities on curriculum and instruction, and adjunct professor in elementary education and educational leadership programs.
 He received his Bachelors from Skidmore College, followed by a Masters from New York University, and a Masters from Bank Street College of Education.
-Dr. Maraia received his Doctorate in Educational Leadership at the University of Pennsylvania.
+Dr. Maraia received his Doctorate in Educational Leadership from the University of Pennsylvania.

 Interim Head of High School